Polynomials with constant Hessian determinants in dimension three: Introduction

 For quadratic forms, basic linear algebra can be used to show that $h$ can be written as a polynomial in $n-1$ (or less) linear forms over $\C$, if and only if the Hessian determinant of $h$ is zero.
 So assume that $h$ is a homogeneous polynomial of degree $d \ge 3$.
 Again by basic linear algebra, it follows that $h$ cannot be written as a polynomial in $n-1$ (or less) linear forms over $\C$, in case the Hessian determinant of $h$ is nonzero.

 But the converse may not be true.
 However, in \cite{MR1509898}, the authors show that $h$ can indeed be written as a polynomial in $n-1$ (or less) linear forms over $\C$ in case $n \le 4$ and $h$ has Hessian determinant zero, and give counterexamples for all $n \ge 5$ and all $d \ge 3$.
-In \cite{MR2095579}, A. van den Essen and the author classify all (not necessarily homogeneous) polynomials $h \in K[x_1,x_2,\ldots,x_n]$ with $n \le 3$, such that the Hessian determinant of $h$ is zero, using techniques of \cite{MR1509898}.
-We shall use these results to prove ours.
+In \cite{MR2095579}, A. van den Essen and the author classify all (not necessarily homogeneous) polynomials $h \in K[x_1,x_2,\ldots,x_n]$ with $n \le 3$, such that the Hessian determinant of $h$ is zero, where $K$ is a field of characteristic zero, using techniques of \cite{MR1509898}.
+We shall use these results to prove our main lemma (theorem \ref{weight}) and the case $\det \hess f = 0$ of our main theorem (theorem \ref{dillenext}).

 In 1939 in \cite{MR1550818}, O. Keller formulated a question about constant nonzero Jacobian determinants, which is known as Keller's problem or the Jacobian conjecture.
-The Jacobian conjecture asserts that if $F$ is a polynomial map over $\C$ such that $\det \jac F$ is a nonzero constant, then $F$ is invertible.
+The Jacobian conjecture asserts that $F$ is invertible if $F$ satisfies the so-called \emph{Keller condition}.
+The Keller condition on a polynomial map $F$ is the property that $\det \jac F$ is a nonzero constant in $K$, where $\jac F$ is the Jacobian matrix of $F$.
 Since Hessians are Jacobians of gradient maps, we can ask ourselves whether the Jacobian conjecture holds for gradient maps.
+This was done in \cite{MR2038568}, where a positive answer was given in dimension $n \le 4$, for gradient maps of the form $x + H$ with $H$ homogeneous.
+See also \cite{MR2076378} for this result.
+In \cite{MR2110519}, A. van den Essen and the author generalized this result to dimension $n \le 5$.
+For dimension $n \le 4$, the condition that $H$ is homogeneous was weakened to that $\jac H$ is nilpotent (the nilpotency of $\jac H$ follows by way of the condition that $\det \jac F$ is a nonzero constant from the homogeneity of $H$).

-This was done in \cite{MR2038568}, and not very long afterwards, it was shown that the Jacobian conjecture for gradient maps is equivalent to the Jacobian conjecture, in \cite{MR2138860} and independently also in \cite{MR2221506}.
+The generalization to dimension $n \le 5$ led the authors of \cite{MR2110519} to the discovery that the Jacobian conjecture for gradient maps is equivalent to the Jacobian conjecture, which they published in \cite{MR2138860}, see also \cite[Cor.\@ 1.4]{MR3179983}.
+G. Meng did the same discovery, which he published as \cite[Prop.\@ 1.4]{MR2221506}, see also \cite[Th.\@ 1.2]{MR3179983}.
 More precisely, the Jacobian conjecture in dimension $n$ follows from the Jacobian conjecture for gradient maps in dimension $2n$.
-Hence the Jacobian conjecture is about constant polynomial Hessian determinants after all.
+Hence the Jacobian conjecture is about polynomials with constant Hessian determinants after all.
 We shall show that the Jacobian conjecture holds for gradient maps in dimension three.
+In dimension two, this problem has already been solved in 1991 by F. Dillen, see below.
+Notice that an affirmative answer to the same problem in dimension four would imply the planar Jacobian conjecture.